×

 What do expats in Spanish Town appreciate most about the local culture?

 "Expats in Spanish Town appreciate the warm and friendly nature of the locals, who are always ready to help and make them feel at home.
 They love the vibrant and colorful Jamaican culture, which is a blend of African, European, Indian, and Chinese influences.
 The local music, particularly reggae, and dance forms like ska and rocksteady are greatly admired.
 Expats also appreciate the local cuisine, which is a delicious mix of flavors and spices, with dishes like jerk chicken, ackee and saltfish, and patties.
 The laid-back and relaxed lifestyle, often referred to as the "irie" lifestyle, is another aspect that expats enjoy.
 They also value the natural beauty of Spanish Town, from its beautiful beaches to its lush green landscapes.
-The local festivals, such as Carnival and Emancipation Day, are also a highlight, offering a chance to fully immerse in the local culture," wrote one member in Spanish Town.
+The local festivals, such as Carnival and Emancipation Day, are also a highlight, offering a chance to fully immerse in the local culture," said one expat in Spanish Town.

 What do expats find most challenging?